ShauryaVerma17/RAG/README.md

 ## Running stuff

 After the pre-reqs are complete just open any of the ipynb files and run the cells (Shift + Enter)
+## Apps

+This folder contains any full-stack python apps I may create for RAG

+#### wikiRAG
+It is a fully functioning RAG application where a user can provide a wikipedia url, and then ask questions about that article
+###### To run this app, navigate to the Apps folder in the terminal and then use the folloqing command
+      streamlit run wikiRAG.py

 ## Notebooks Folder

 The Notebooks folder contains all the python notebooks, here's what each of them hold :

+#### creatingVectorStores
+This notebook is to create vector stores using 2 different embedding models and store them into a local folder withing the project.
+These indexes are then used in the other notebooks to prevent re-embedding of the data again and again

 #### initialNotebook
 This is the most basic first implementation.
 Has a lot of comments for a new user to understand what goes on in a RAG pipeline